 Used in “excessive” quantities, it wreaks havoc on your system, causing nausea, vomiting, tinnitus, and delirium.

 This is what Silly Putty is made of (breast implants, too.)

-Fast food joints use this silicon compound to keep the oil in their deep fryers from foaming.
-That means they don’t have to change their oil as often.
+Fast food joints use this silicon compound to keep the oil in their deep fryers from foaming, which means they don’t have to change their oil as often.

-The interesting thing about this chemical is that the FDA allows it to be guarded by chemicals that aren’t required to be listed on the label.
-Think formaldehyde, which can cause allergies, brain damage, cancer, and autoimmune disorders.
+The interesting thing about this chemical is that the FDA allows it to be guarded by chemicals that aren’t required to be listed on the label, like formaldehyde, which can cause allergies, brain damage, cancer, and autoimmune disorders.

 It’s also known to be damaging to your eyes and respiratory system.
 Not to mention it brings on bouts of aggravated acne.

 This chemical is an edible phosphoric salt, and it’s used as a leavening agent and discoloration preventer.

 Think about hash browns, french fries, or nuggets.
 It fluffs up foods that would otherwise mold, dry out, blacken, or stiffen.

 In the body, it can cause vision problems and cardiovascular disease.

 When this compound appears in laxatives, it causes dehydration, electrolyte imbalances, and bone and tooth decay.